ein Katzenmorgen

 anstatt sich im Garten zu bewegen.
 Dieser Bewegungsmangel

-könnte sich zur Zeit negativ auf ihre Blutzuckerwerte auswirken
+könnte sich zur Zeit negativ auf ihre Blutzuckerwerte auswirken.

 Doch angeblich ist es nicht erstrebenswert ständig die Insulindosis